tonethar/IGME-330-Master/notes/HW-cage-clicker-3.md

 In this chapter we will add:
   - the ability to click the sprites
   - incidental sound
+  - remove the clicked `not-cage` sprites from the screen

 ## I. Clicking Sprites